claesmnyberg/nfscli/ReadMe.md

 to different systems with minimal impact on the system itself in regards to configuration files and installed packages, which is crucial when visiting systems for example in a red-team operation.
+The tool was developed as part of the research presented at 44Con 2024 and you can watch it here: https://www.youtube.com/watch?v=NuxCUMIH5M8

 A part from the NFSv3 specific implementations, it also support spoofing your src IPv4, to simplify access to those exports limited to certain hosts.